Gilbert Mason 1913-1972

 The signature sometimes being on top of the varnish is further evidence that the dark varnish was deliberate.

 One effect of the varnish is to make it very difficult to take good photographs of the paintings, that is why I am reluctant to post any here.
 However I have tried with some of those less challenging and if you are prepared to forgive some gross defects and ascribe the faults to my incompetence with a camera you can peek at a few here.
 I may make some more attempts in future and if successful will upload those here too.
-A second batch here again apologies for the poor quality photos but also some of these items are not in great condition.

 The aim of this siteI had a collection of about 30 art works by Gilbert Mason in a variety of styles and media, I have sold a few but still have most.